 Without a renewed vision for spending reductions, backed up by the evidence, the future is clear: more money will continue to be funnelled into expensive emergency rescues, and/or services will decline.
 To renew this vision, Whitehall needs more data – on service levels as well as spending – to understand what kind of efficiency plans will be achievable going forward.

 Northamptonshire’s leader – Conservative councillor Heather Smith – said that the council issued warnings to central government in 2013/14.
-Other services, which we examine in Performance Tracker, experienced a turning point around the same time (prison violence, A&E waiting times and delayed transfers from hospital to social care started to creep up too).
+Other services, which we examine in Performance Tracker, experienced a turning point around the same time (prison violence, A&E waiting times and delayed transfers from hospital to social care started to increase too).

 The Government could have intervened in these services at this stage – whether with new efficiency and reform plans, or more money – to address emerging problems and set those services on a new path to efficiency.
 Instead, further reductions were handed down in 2015, with the same message to the people running services: you work out how to do it, without damaging service quality.
 Since then, those pressures have only continued to build, leading to a series of crisis-driven emergency cash injections.